 Top 10 Ideas for Your ML Project

 Studying the theory of machine learning is only good if you put it into practice.
-In this post, you will find some machine learning project ideas for your portfolio that will allow you to showcase your skills.
+In this post, you will find some ideas for machine learning project development that will allow you to showcase your skills.

 Cool ML project ideas for beginners